SamirThapa10/Pdftotextconverter/README.md

 # Pdftotextconverter
-It takes PDF file as input and gives output as Text file.It is written in python and PyPDF module is used.
+It takes PDF file as input and gives Text file as output.It is written in python and PyPDF module is used.

-install PyPdf2 befor running this code.
+Install PyPdf2 before running this code.